webrtc-security/webrtc-security.github.io/index.md

 <h4 id="4.3.4.">4.3.4.
 DTLS-SRTP vs SDES</h4>

 In order to negotiate the security parameters for the media traffic session, SRTP needs to interact with a key management protocol.
 This protocol is not established, offering up a number of possible options for the task.
-Two such options ares SDES and DTLS-SRTP.
+Two such options are SDES and DTLS-SRTP.

 It is worth noting that the signalling (SIP, HTTP) & media (RTP) involved in a multimedia communication can be secured independently.